Svanteberg/Virtual-EEG-electrodes/README.md

 ### GN1

-This network upsampled from four electrodes to 21 electrodes (17 recreated as output from the network).
+This network upsampled from 4 to 21 electrodes (17 recreated as output from the network).

 <p align="center">
 <img src="https://github.com/Svanteberg/Virtual-EEG-electrodes/blob/master/images/10-20_4-17.png" width="50%">